toneloc/stable-channels/README.md

 ### Developer Demo (LDK + Rust)

-To run this demo,  you will need Rust installed.
+To run this demo,  you will need Rust installed on a Unix-like OS.
 You must also be connected to the internet to use Mutinynet for testing.

 Using a fresh Ubuntu?
 You may need to install OpenSSL libraries. `sudo apt-get install -y pkg-config libssl-dev` and `curl`.

-Clone the repo and open it in **two windows**.
+Clone the repo and `cd` into the directory in **two windows**.

 #### Steps: